gill-gemini/profanitycheckapi/README.md

   * **BUILD LOCAL INSTRUCTIONS**

     To run it locally from your terminal /CMD.
+Maven should be installed.

       1) cd "Directory/project"